Each fall, millions of Americans face a daunting question: Which health insurance plan is right for me?

 Money Talks News contributor Miranda Marquit — who wrote the story — uses MTN partner Lively as her HSA custodian.
 She says the tools Lively offers have made it easier for her to save.

 Not eligible for an HSA?
-Check out “5 Ways Anyone Can Save on Out-of-Pocket Health Care Costs.”
+Check out “7 Ways Anyone Can Cut Their Health Care Costs.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.